| |

 those of you that are searching for input like

 we were.
-As of this writing we have over 8,000 miles on
+As of this writing we have around

 our bike and are still learning, fine tuning,